CallumJohnson/FactionsBridge/README.md

 version: 1.0-Snapshot-of-the-century

 # If you are shading the project in, include the following:
-softdepend: [Factions, FactionsX, FactionsBlue, KingdomsX, Kingdoms, LegacyFactions, MedievalFactions]
+softdepend: [Factions, FactionsX, FactionsBlue, KingdomsX, Kingdoms, LegacyFactions, MedievalFactions, UltimateFactions]

 # If you are depending on the standalone plugin, including the following:
 softdepend/depend: [FactionsBridge] # depending on your preference or requirements.